You are here

 ACP works with internists and health literacy and communication experts, through the Center for Patient Partnership in Healthcare, to create innovative health information tools to help patients better understand and manage their health.
 Resources include patient education brochures and DVDs for physicians who wish to raise awareness and educate their patients and communities.

 ACP is governed by an elected Board of Regents.
-The Board is advised by a network of ACP committees and by the ACP Board of Governors, which is composed of elected Governors in chapters and regions of the United States, Bangladesh, Canada, Central and South America, India, Japan, Saudi Arabia, Southeast Asia (which includes: Indonesia, Malaysia, the Philippines, Singapore, Thailand) and the Gulf chapter (which includes Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates).
-The ACP Caribbean chapter will be official in July 2016.
+The Board is advised by a network of ACP committees and by the ACP Board of Governors, which is composed of elected Governors in chapters and regions of the United States, Bangladesh, Canada, Caribbean, Central and South America, India, Japan, Saudi Arabia, Southeast Asia (which includes: Indonesia, Malaysia, the Philippines, Singapore, Thailand) and the Gulf chapter (which includes Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates).
 ACP sponsors the Council of Subspecialty Societies, which represents 25 subspecialty societies and internal medicine organizations.
 ACP is represented in the American Medical Association, the Council of Medical Specialty Societies, and other organizations.

 Officer and Staff Spokespersons